intel/MultiArchUefiPkg/README.md

 native code, that can result in a resource leak inside the emulator.
 This is enabled by default for DEBUG builds.

+Due to the way the Unicorn Engine operates, emulated code is run in a critical section with timers disabled.
+To avoid hangs due to emulated tight loops polling on some memory location updated by an event, we periodically bail out.
+Using the cycle counter is the obvious choice, but on *emulated* systems the later can be very expensive.
+On physical systems you probably want this off.
+If your non-native binaries are known good, you can also try building with EMU_TIMEOUT_NONE for maximum performance.

+Note: RISC-V builds default to enabling the EMU_TIMEOUT_USES_TB_COUNT option (in the INF file), since all testing is done in Qemu today.

+Note 2: X86EmulatorTest will _not_ correctly work with EMU_TIMEOUT_NONE.

 Finally, you can choose to build with BaseDebugLibNull.
 By default UefiDebugLibConOut is used to get some reasonable debugging output, but the extra code generated for DEBUG((...)) macros used for logging does